 PR software has been growing and growing in recent years but it’s still difficult to convince PR professional’s that they need to ditch their Excel sheets and Outlook and move to a more automated, structured and measured style of work.

-With the improvement of PR specific software or easy workarounds/automation with other platforms, it now means that PR professionals do not need additional people to be included with a campaign.
+With the improvement of PR specific software (our guide about top 30 PR tools) or easy workarounds/automation with other platforms, it now means that PR professionals do not need additional people to be included with a campaign.

 For example, if you take our Story Editor - you can embed images, social media updates, press releases, GIFs and more and there’s no need for a developer to do anything.
 What about a public newsroom for your company or clients?
 You got it, no need for developers and a long production times, you can either use a platform like ours to set up online newsrooms in minutes or others that are also out there.